inflamously/comfyui-prompt-enhancer/README.md

 ## Installation
 You need to have ollama installed from https://ollama.com/ before continue.
-Afterward when within your custom python environment you just either ``pip install -r requirements under custom_nodes\comfyui-prompt-enhancer\requirements.txt`` or when feeling lucky ``pip install ollama-python``
+Afterward when within your custom python environment you just either ``pip install -r requirements under custom_nodes\comfyui-prompt-enhancer\requirements.txt`` or when feeling lucky ``pip install ollama``
 That should be it.